Exploring the Alphabet of English Idioms: A Journey through ‘R’

 Justifications:

 This is an idiom because it means to outperform or outsmart someone by a significant margin.
-The phrase does not refer to actual running in circles but uses the metaphor of running circles to indicate superiority, making it idiomatic.
+The idiom does not refer to actual running in circles but uses the metaphor of running circles to indicate superiority, making it idiomatic.

 Origin: